callstack/react-native-builder-bob/docs/pages/build.md

 #### `module`

 Enable compiling source files with Babel and use ES module system.
-This is essentially same as the `commonjs` target and accepts the same options, but leaves the `import`/`export` statements in your code.
+This is essentially the same as the `commonjs` target and accepts the same options, but leaves the `import`/`export` statements in your code.

-This is useful for bundlers which understand ES modules and can tree-shake.
+This is useful for bundlers that understand ES modules and can tree-shake.
 The output file should be referenced in the `module` field and `exports['.'].import` (when `esm: true`) field of `package.json`.

 Example: